Lyro1/Netiquette-Mail-Corrector/README.md

 ## Precisions

 Since the website does not send the mail directly, you are able to copy-paste a good formated mail content and subject to your favourite mailing software.
-However, please note that the prerequisites for your mail to be valid is the modify the ```Content-Type``` to ```text/plain```.
+However, please note that the prerequisite for your mail to be valid is to modify the ```Content-Type``` to ```text/plain```.
 Browse on your the web to find how to do that with your software.

 ## Contribute